replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes

 - Fixes issue that caused the less command to break after installing on amazon linux 2.
+- Fixed an issue which caused installations to fail on RHEL based distributions with Velero and the `kotsadm.disableS3` flag set to `true`.

 ## Release v2022.05.19-0